dltHub

 • since there was no sudden ragequit, the situation persisted for a few years

-• after they left, the remaining team removed the tool and re-built.
+• after they left, and the remaining team removed the tool and rebuilt it.

 • Quits after arguing with management.

-• Solution: Reverse engineer existing reports, account for bugs and unfulfilled requirements, build them from scratch, occasionally searching the mass of sql.
-Outcome was under 2k lines.
+• Solution: Reverse engineer existing reports, account for bugs and unfulfilled requirements, and build them from scratch, occasionally searching the mass of SQL.
+The outcome was under 2k lines.

-Example 5: A VC company wants to make a tool that reads metrics from business apps like google ads, Stripe.
+Example 5: A VC company wants to make a tool that reads metrics from business apps like Google ads, and Stripe.

-• They end up at the largest local agency, who recommends them a single - tenant SaaS MDS for 90k to set up and a pathway from there
+• They end up at the largest local agency, which recommends a single-tenant SaaS MDS for 90k to set up and a pathway from there

 • They agreed and then asked me to review.
 The agency person was aggressive and queried my knowledge on unrelated things, in an attempt to dismiss my assessment.